AniswagMC/Housing-Regresison/README.md

 For each area, write 1-2 sentences and including any rules to which your team collectively agrees (e.g. "We agree to make 1 commit per week." or "We agree to meet in the library every other Friday.")

 **Participation**
-We agree to ...
+We agree to contribute equally and hold each other accountable by theatening to burn them on the stake if someone fails to contribute. :P

 **Communication**
-We agree to ...
+We agree to communicate with everyone in the team using Discord as our medium.

 **Meetings**
-We agree to ...
+We agree to meet once a week on Monday from 3 - 4 pm.
+The meetings will be held in a hybrid format over Discord.

 **Conduct**
 We agree to ...